paulrtaylor/AngularJSFundamentals/README.md

 # Intro

-A simple application to learn a bot about angular.
+A simple application to learn a bit about angular.
 Based on angular-seed to get started.